lupapiste/document-search-commons/README.md

 Common document search related code shared between lupadoku and onkalo applications.

-To compile SCSS files to CSS, install the required Ruby dependencies:

-    gem install bundler
-    bundle install

-and watch for SCSS changes and compile main.css (`lein scss :dev auto` seems not to pick up changes in partials):

-    ./sass-watch.sh

-Uberjar build will recompile the SCSS sources to a compressed CSS file.
+Uberjar build will recompile the SCSS sources to a compressed CSS file, but it can also be done like this:

+    lein sass4clj once

+For development time usage, compile SCSS files to CSS uncompressed:

+    lein sass4clj once :output-style :expanded

 ## License